fetchai/ledger/docs/style-guide.md

 	2. Constructor initialiser list.
 	3. Constructor body.

-* Mark all constructors and assignment operators explicitly; even those which are implicit.
-For example:
+* Mark all constructors and assignment operators explicitly, even those which are implicit, to ensure there is no confusion about the intended behaviour of the class.
+* Mark unneeded default implementations as deleted.
+C++ infers whether to create implicit constructors based on whether there are user defined ones.
+This means that when someone declares a constructor, C++ may remove the default constructor.

 ``` c++
 class Transaction